-Some numerical results are shown in Figures \ref{fig:sim3b}a-b, where we have chosen $\lambda_1^{(g)}\neq0, \lambda_1^{(f)}=0$.
-Our focus is solely on the pure transmission of the information without any alteration of its inherent nature, and to ensure this, we have set the values of $p_{3,3}^{(g)}$ and $p_{4,4}^{(f)}$ to be equal to zero.
+Some numerical results are shown in Figures \ref{fig:sim3b}a,b, where we have chosen $\lambda_1^{(g)}\neq0, \lambda_1^{(f)}=0$.
+Our focus is solely on the pure transmission of the information, without any alteration of its inherent nature, and, to ensure this, we set the values of $p_{3,3}^{(g)}$ and $p_{4,4}^{(f)}$ to be equal to zero.
 All the other model parameters and initial conditions are consistent with those used in Experiment I. As expected, the mean value $G_1(t)$, after a small transient, increases and reaches the maximum value $1$.
-This has as a consequence that the lower layers continuously receive the "good" information, so that $G_6(t)$ reaches asymptotically the maximum value $1$ also.
-Figures \ref{fig:sim3b}a-b also show that the larger the value of $\lambda_1^{(g)}$, the higher the speed with which this asymptotic value is reached.
+This has as a consequence that the lower layers continuously receive the ``good'' information, so that $G_6(t)$ reaches asymptotically the maximum value $1$ also.
+Figure \ref{fig:sim3b}a,b also show that the larger the value of $\lambda_1^{(g)}$, the higher the speed with which this asymptotic value is reached.